Turkey Ala King

 Instructions

-• In a large, deep-sided lidded skillet, melt the butter and saute the onions, mushrooms, and carrots until the onions are soft, around 15 minutes.
-Add in the garlic and saute until browned and fragrant, around 2 minutes.
+• In a large, deep-sided skillet, melt the butter and saute the onions, mushrooms, and carrots until the onions are soft, around 5 minutes.
+Add in the garlic and saute until browned and fragrant, around 1-2 minutes.

 • Whisk together the cream and cornstarch, then whisk into the skillet, making sure to keep whisking until there are no lumps and the mixture is smooth.

 • Mix in the turkey, peas and pimentos.
-Salt and pepper to taste.
-Cover again and simmer on low for 10 minutes.
+Add salt and pepper to taste.
+Cover again and simmer on low for 10-15 minutes.

 • While the mixture is simmering, prepare the vol-au-vent pastry according to the package instructions.

-Note: Cook times do not include Puff Pastry shells, which vary depending on the brand and type your purchase.
-See manufacturer instructions for those times.
+Note: Cook times indicated do not include Puff Pastry shells, which vary depending on the brand and type you purchase.
+Check the cooking instructions on the box.

 Karlynn Johnston